 SECTION 6.
 TERM AND TERMINATION:

-6.1 This Agreement shall become effective upon the Effective Date and shall remain in effect for twelve (12) months (“Initial Term”), unless sooner terminated as provide in this Agreement.
-This Agreement may be renewed for up to four (4) additional one (1) year terms (each a “Renewal Term”) by mutual written agreement of the Parties.
-Either Party may terminate this Agreement without cause by giving thirty (30) days written notice to the other.
-An election not to renew this Agreement shall not constitute an act of termination or breach by either Party.
+6.1 This Agreement shall become effective as stated in page 1, paragraph 1 and shall remain in effect for five years( the “Term”), unless sooner terminated as provided in this Agreement.
+Either Party may terminate this Agreement without cause by giving thirty days written notice to the other.
 Students scheduled to participate in the Practicum Placement at the time of any such termination shall be allowed to complete their assigned training.

 SECTION 7.
 MISCELLANEOUS PROVISIONS: